-Hypotension can be defined as any BP that is below the normal expected for an individual in a given environment.
+Hypotension can be defined as any blood pressure (BP) that is below the normal expected for an individual in a given environment.
 There is no single numerical cut-off universally accepted as representing hypotension.
 For example, while <90 mmHg may be considered hypotensive for someone with 'normal BP' of 120 mmHg, many healthy young adults will have a resting BP at or potentially below this level and will not be considered hypotensive.
 As a result, it is difficult to estimate the prevalence.
 Background history and accompanying clinical findings should be considered, bearing in mind that many common illnesses present atypically in older adults, without characteristic symptoms such as pain.
-Hypotension can be the first sign of a serious acute illness (such as MI, sepsis, or GI haemorrhage).
+Hypotension can be the first sign of a serious acute illness (such as myocardial infarction, sepsis, or gastrointestinal haemorrhage).
 Once acute causes have been excluded, other chronic or recurring causes should then be investigated.

-It is essential to ensure that an appropriate cuff size is being used for BP measurements.
+It is essential to use an appropriate cuff size for BP measurements.
 Using a cuff that is too small (under-cuffing) may cause overestimation of BP and may further mask a period of hypotension; while use of a cuff that is too large (over-cuffing) can lead to falsely low BP readings with subsequent unwarranted investigation.

 Decreased effective circulating volume (hypovolaemia)